llaske/sugarizer/README.md

 Sugarizer is a web implementation of the platform and runs on every device - from tiny Raspberry Pi computers to small Android and iOS phones to tablets and to laptops and desktops.

-Like Sugarizer, Sugarizer includes a bunch of pedagogic activities thought for children.
+Like Sugar, Sugarizer includes a bunch of pedagogic activities thought for children.

 Sugarizer is available as: